-From its original purpose as filler during times of shortage, chicory is still added to South Indian Filter coffee today and subject of much debate.
+From its original purpose as filler during times of shortage, chicory is still added to South Indian Filter coffee today and is a subject of much debate.
 How much is too much & is it even a true ‘kaapi’ when the chicory is removed?

 It was cultivated as early as 5000 years ago by Egyptians as a medicinal plant and known as a “friend of the liver” due to its supposed stimulating effect.

-The white fleshy root of the plant lacks the aroma, flavour and body of coffee, however when brewed with coffee it greatly increases the cup yield.
+The white fleshy root of the plant lacks the aroma, flavour and body of the coffee.
+However, when brewed with coffee, it greatly increases the cup yield.

-The Continental Blockade of 1808 saw coffee become difficult to obtain and during this shortage chicory root made dwindling supplies stretch.
+The Continental Blockade of 1808 saw coffee become difficult to obtain, and during this shortage, chicory root made dwindling supplies stretch.
 Chicory coffee became commonplace in France and countries of French influence.
 Even when supplies became more plentiful, many continued to enjoy the flavour enhancing properties of the chicory root.

 During wartime, British soldiers brought a commercial product known as ‘Camp Coffee’ to India.
 This Scottish food product was a blend of water, sugar, coffee essence and chicory essence.
-Indian soldiers gradually gained a tasted for this chicory-based coffee, particular during times of rationing.
+Indian soldiers gradually developed a taste for this chicory-based coffee, particularly during times of rationing.

 Chicory root contains large amounts of inulin, an insoluble fibre.
 This means it remains undigested by the small intestine and passes further into the digestive system feeding beneficial gut bacteria and promoting a number of health benefits.

-Bacteria play a role in reducing inflammation, improving the immune system function as well as mineral absorption and even cancer fighting properties 1, 2.
+Bacteria play a role in reducing inflammation, improving the immune system function as well as mineral absorption and even cancer fighting properties (1), (2).
 Fibre also assists in improving bowel movements and reducing constipation.

-Chicory extract is rich in natural antioxidants.3 Antioxidants are substances that prevent or slow damage to cells caused by inflammatory free radicals.
+Chicory extract is rich in natural antioxidants.
+(3) Antioxidants are substances that prevent or slow damage to cells caused by inflammatory free radicals.

 High levels of oligofructose in Chicory, as well the fibre inulin, helps to regulate production of the amino acids associated with feelings of fullness.
-The curbing of hunger and cravings may assisting in the reduction of overeating and thereby help with weight loss 5
+The curbing of hunger and cravings may assisting in the reduction of overeating and thereby help with weight loss (5)

 Chicory root extract has been found to contain blood sugar levelling compounds.
 This suggests that chicory root extract could delay the onset of diabetes.
-According to one article 6, research concluded that each cup of coffee consumed was linked to a 7 per cent lower risk of developing type 2 diabetes.
-In addition, chlorogenic acid, one of the main antioxidants found in coffee, may reduce the absorption of glucose and therefore aid in regulating blood sugar spikes.
-7
+According to one article(6), research concluded that each cup of coffee consumed was linked to a 7 percent lower risk of developing type 2 diabetes.
+In addition, chlorogenic acid, one of the main antioxidants found in coffee, may reduce the absorption of glucose and therefore aid in regulating blood sugar spikes.(7)